MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 >  Foundational architecture that demonstrates the key recommendations: [Azure VM baseline architecture](/azure/architecture/virtual-machines/baseline#disks)

 ## Reliability
+### Technology scope
+This review focuses on the interrelated decisions for the following Azure resources:

+- App Service plans

+Managed disks are a critical dependency of Azure Virtual Machines (VMs), so read and implement the recommendations in [Azure Well-Architected Framework perspective on Virtual Machines and scale sets](virtual-machines.md), as well.
 The purpose of the Reliability pillar is to provide continued functionality by **building enough resilience and the ability to recover fast from failures.**

 The [**Reliability design principles**](/azure/well-architected/resiliency/principles) provide a high-level design strategy applied for individual components, system flows, and the system as a whole.